NY Lottery draws identical Take 5 numbers twice in a row - NewsBreak

 The midday and evening Take 5 results were both 18, 21, 30, 35, and 36.
 Like all New York Lottery games, Take 5 drawings are operated via a mechanical ball drawing process.

 According to the Lottery, there were no winners for the midday drawing on October 27.
 But for the evening drawing, there were 52 top-prize winners of $715.50 each.
-That’s over $37,000.ALSO ON WJBF: Local filmmaker hosts screening of 10th feature film
+That’s over $37,000.Powerball ticket sold in Rochester 1 number short of $700M jackpot

 In Take 5, the jackpot is divided equally among jackpot winners.
 If there are no jackpot winners, the amount goes to the second-tier prize level and is distributed equally across all second-tier prize winners.
 The odds of matching all five numbers to win the Take 5 jackpot are one in 575,757.
 The same odds apply for the two drawings having identical results.